-Another example: If you're married and you and your spouse each earn $150,000, your employers will withhold 1.45% for Medicare tax, because neither of you exceeds the $200,000 individual threshold.
+Another example: If you're married, and you and your spouse each earn $150,000, your employers will withhold 1.45% for Medicare tax, because neither of you exceeds the $200,000 individual threshold.
 But if you file a joint tax return, your combined earned income of $300,000 is $50,000 above the married filing jointly threshold.
 This means you will have underpaid your Medicare tax by $450 (0.9% of $50,000) and will owe the additional amount when you file your taxes.
-Speak to your tax adviser about potentially being required to make estimated tax payments.
+Speak with your tax advisor about potentially being required to make estimated tax payments.

 In the past, taxpayers weren't required to pay Medicare tax on income generated from investments such as capital gains, dividends, and taxable interest.
-Beginning in 2013, however, you could owe a 3.8% Medicare tax on some or all of your net investment income (as part of the Patient Protection and Affordable Care Act of 2010).
+Since 2013, however, you could owe a 3.8% Medicare tax on some or all of your net investment income (as part of the Patient Protection and Affordable Care Act of 2010).

 The amount you owe is based on the lesser of your total net investment income or the amount of your MAGI that exceeds $200,000 for individuals, $250,000 for couples filing jointly, or $125,000 for spouses filing separately.

-The chart below summarizes the changes.
-Picture three buckets: one for net investment income, one for compensation (like W-2 wages), and one for additional taxable income.
-Add the buckets together and they equal adjusted gross income.
+The chart below summarizes how Medicare taxes work.
+Picture 3 buckets: one for net investment income, one for compensation (like W-2 wages), and one for additional taxable income.
+Add the buckets together and they equal adjusted gross income (AGI).
 Add foreign earned income and it equals MAGI.
 (Most investors don't have foreign earned income.)
-There are 2 types of additional Medicare tax: The 3.8% Medicare tax is levied on the lesser of net investment income or MAGI above the thresholds, and a 0.9% surcharge tax on MAGI above the thresholds.
+There are 2 types of additional Medicare tax: The 3.8% Medicare tax is levied on the lesser of net investment income or MAGI above the thresholds.
+The 0.9% surcharge is on W-2 income above the thresholds.

 What's investment income and what's not

-For tax planning purposes, it's important to know that "unearned" net investment income includes net rental income, dividends, taxable interest, net capital gains from the sale of investments (including second homes and rental properties), royalties, passive income from investments in which you do not actively participate (such as a partnership), and the taxable portion of nonqualified annuity payments.
+For the purpose of evaluating Medicare tax exposure, it's important to know that "unearned" net investment income includes net rental income, dividends, taxable interest, net capital gains from the sale of investments (including second homes and rental properties), royalties, passive income from investments in which you do not actively participate (such as a partnership), and the taxable portion of nonqualified annuity payments.

-Determining what is or isn't considered net investment income can be tricky, so it is a good idea to check in with a tax adviser about your situation
+Determining what is or isn't considered net investment income can be challenging, so consult a tax advisor about your situation.

 Be prepared.
 If you're married, filing jointly, and your combined wages will exceed the $250,000 income threshold for couples, you'll want to make sure that your joint Medicare surtax for the year isn't significantly higher than you anticipated.

 All in all, a tax-smart investment plan is more important than ever.
 With help from a financial advisor and careful execution of a well-designed plan, there may be ways you can potentially reduce net investment income and, thus, the potential impact of this tax.
-Also talk with your tax advisor to help ensure your tax planning matches your investment and income needs.
+Also talk with your tax advisor to help ensure that your tax planning matches your investment and income needs.